Pangolin: Among placentals

 The order Pholidota was long considered to be the sister taxon to Xenarthra (neotropical anteaters, sloths, and armadillos), but recent genetic evidence indicates their closest living relatives are the carnivorans, with which they form a clade, the Ferae.
 Palaeanodonts are even closer relatives to pangolins, being classified with pangolins in the clade Pholidotamorpha.
-The split between carnivorans and pangolins is estimated to have occurred 79.47 Ma (million years) ago.
+The split between carnivoran and pangolin lineages is estimated to have occurred 75.31 Ma (million years) ago.